On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Proof Sketch of Theorem

-where term $\int_{(B_R^d)^c} Q(x,y)\,\dd y$ can be upper bounded by $\frac{1}{6}$ using the condition of $R$ in Condition A. Note that decompositions~\eqref{decompositionTV},~\eqref{decompositionTV3}, and~\eqref{decompositionTV3.1} together can lead to the projection characterization of Metropolis-Hasting adjustment considered in Theorem 6 of~\cite{pmlr-v134-chewi21a} by choosing $R=\infty$, $\overline\pi=\pi_{\rm loc}$, and $Q^{\Delta}$ as any reversible kernel with respect to $\pi_{\rm loc}$; thus our decomposition can be seen as a generalization of that in~\cite{pmlr-v134-chewi21a}.
-Finally, with the lower bound on $\pi_{\rm loc}(E)$ and the upper bound on $\|T^\zeta_x -T^\zeta_z\|_{\rm TV}$, we are then able to apply the $s$-conductance profile argument developed in Section~\ref{mixingboundscp} to control the mixing time.
-It is worth mentioning that the analysis in~\cite{JMLR:v21:19-441} requires the high probability set, which is set $E$ in our case, to be convex.
+\begin{remark} It is worth mentioning that the analysis in~\cite{JMLR:v21:19-441} requires the high probability set, which is set $E$ in our case, to be convex.
 This requirement will deteriorate the $d$ dependence of the mixing time bound since $\|T^\zeta_x-T^\zeta_z\|_{\rm TV}$ for $x,z\in E$ can no longer be controlled under a large step size $h$ as ours.
 This motivates us to introduce the more flexible notion of \emph{$s$-conductance profile} that extends the commonly used conductance profile~\citep{10.1214/EJP.v11-300,JMLR:v21:19-441} and $s$-conductance~\citep{https://doi.org/10.1002/rsa.3240040402}.
 Analysis based on the $s$-conductance profile leads to a better warming parameter dependence than that obtained in~\cite{pmlr-v134-chewi21a,10.2307/30243694} without affecting our obtained dimension dependence (based on $s$-conductance).
-A complete proof of this theorem is included in Appendix A.1.
-Similar analysis can also be carried over for analyzing general smooth and strictly log-concave densities to improve the warming parameter dependence~\citep[e.g.][]{pmlr-v134-chewi21a,10.2307/30243694} from logarithmic to doubly logarithmic.
+A complete proof of this theorem is included in Appendix~\ref{Proof1}.
+Similar analysis can also be carried over for analyzing general smooth and strictly log-concave densities to improve the warming parameter dependence~\citep[e.g.][]{pmlr-v134-chewi21a,10.2307/30243694}.